All pupils study Geography in Years 8, 9 and 10. Our KS3 Programme provides varied and interesting learning experiences under the following headings:

 Also in year 12 the pupils complete a controlled assessment based on a river study.
 The titles of the controlled assessments change on an annual basis.

 At St Mary's College we study the NICCEA new specification for A Level Geography.
 The subject is divided into Physical and Human Geography modules that are examined in May/June of each year.
 Currently, Mrs Mulligan teaches geography at both AS and A2 level.
-The year 13 students will be starting the new specification this year whereas the year 14 students will be following the old specification.

 Geography at AS level is composed of 3 modules: